 CPX-351 (Vyxeos®, daunorubicin and cytarabine liposome for injection) is a dual-drug liposomal encapsulation of daunorubicin and cytarabine first approved by the U.S. Food and Drug Administration on August 3 2017 and by the European Commision in August 2018.

 Vyxeos® is the first approved treatment (an innovative reformulation of two chemotherapies) for adult patients with certain types of high-risk acute myeloid leukemia (AML): newly diagnosed therapy-related AML (t-AML) or AML with myelodysplasia-related changes (AML-MRC).
-More recently in March 2021, the FDA revised the label to include pediatric patients aged 1 year and older.
+More recently on March 30 2021, the FDA revised the label to include pediatric patients aged 1 year and older.

 Clinical data that supported the first approval application was published in J Clin Oncol.